TheBestTvarynka/tbt/content/posts/safety-comments-matter/index.md

 ### Many unsafe operations per one unsafe block

-It is partially coveted by 2024 edition, but still can violated:
+It is partially covered by the 2024 edition, but still can violated:

 ```rust
 // Compiles without any warnings.